 Hello everyone, I’m Matthew, or WOMBAT33R in the gaming realms.
-I pause and wait for the $@&* off it can’t be comments being delivered telepathically, having waited a nanosecond I say “yes it’s me Matthew – reincarnating TGI.”
+I pause and wait for the icy hostilities beginning with f, and ending in u, being delivered telepathically.
+Having waited a nanosecond, I say “Yes it’s me, Matthew – reincarnating TGI.”

-The one thing that TGI 2.0 will stay very clear of, is Kaka Baba $hit news.
+The one thing that TGI 2.0 will stay very clear of, is kaka baba $hit news.
 Drivel like patch 0.1.2 is out and it broke cross play.
 Hotfix 0.1.2.3 coming ASAP!
-TGI 2.0 primary focus will be on gaming stories, gaming memories – which include cringe moments, WOW moments, laugh out loud moments and a few sad moments.
+And fake a$$ rumour news, Microsoft is dropping Xbox hardware – going software only.
+TGI 2.0 primary focus will be on gaming stories, gaming memories – which include cringe moments, wow moments, laugh out loud moments and a few sad moments.
 Plus other stuff, like honest reviews and down-to-earth interviews (not just with the biggest names in video gaming, but also the smallest).
 Quick, get that X/Twitter rant embedded in a post, not!

 Panel 1 Placeholder